rabblerouser/rabblerouser/README.md

 ### Make a change

 You can make any visible change you like here.
-Perhaps search the repo for one of the input labels and change it to say something different (e.g. change 'Additional information' to 'Extra info').
+Perhaps open up the file `frontend/src/signup/components/DetailsForm.js` and change one of the field labels to something different.
 Once you save the file, the frontend will automatically rebuild itself, the page will refresh, and you should see your changes!

-Note: You'll find the source code cloned into `./src/core/frontend`.
+Note: You'll find the source code cloned into `./src/core/`.

 ## Putting things back